-In this article, we will design and implement an end-to-end Translations service, supporting infrastructure, and client integrations each for mobile, web, and backend services.
-We will support both application-content and user-content.
-We will start with requirements and then begin system design covering multiple components including: admin translations portal, backend translations service, client pipeline integration, client sidecar/agent, and client libraries.
+In this article, we will design and implement an end-to-end Translations service, including the supporting infrastructure and client integrations for mobile, web, and backend services.
+We will begin by outlining the requirements and then move on to the system design, covering key components such as: an admin translations portal, a backend Translations service, client pipeline integration, a client-agent/sidecar, and client libraries.
+We will support translating both application and user-submitted text.

 - Requirements